The Phantom (Mad Men): Plot

-Don arrives home to find Megan drunk and escorts her to bed.
-She throws herself at him, saying her sex appeal is all he wants and is the reason he will not give her acting career a chance.
-Marie enters the apartment, and Don scolds her for leaving Megan alone.
+Don arrives home to find a drunken Megan, who throws herself at him and says her sex appeal is the reason he will not give her acting career a chance.
 Marie advises him to help Megan through this crisis, so he will have the life he desires.
-He grimaces, holding his cheek.
 He later visits the dentist for an extraction and, while anesthetized, sees Adam's ghost, who tells him it is not his tooth that is rotten.
-When Don asks Adam not to leave him, Adam smiles and tells him he will be "hanging around".
 Don goes to a movie theater and sees Peggy seated, about to watch Casino Royale (1967).
 They're happy to see each other and make amends.
 Don tells her he is proud of her success but did not know it would be without him.

 Howard wakes Pete on the train.
 Pete argues that Howard could not wait to hospitalize Beth and "erase her brain".
 Realizing Pete has slept with Beth, Howard throws his fists at Pete, who then fights with the conductor and is kicked off the train.
 At home, Pete tells Trudy he fell asleep at the wheel and drove into a ditch.
 Concerned about his welfare, she agrees that he should have an apartment in the city.

 Alone at the office, Don watches Megan's screen test and smiles.
-Joan later shows the partners around the prospective new office space.
-Pete remarks: "I'm going to have the same view as you, Don."
-The five partners stand in front of the windows and look out across Manhattan.
+Joan shows the partners around the prospective new office space.
 Dressed as "Beauty", Megan kisses Don on the set of Butler's commercial and tells him she loves him.
 He watches her a moment, then walks off.
 He sits down at a bar and orders an Old Fashioned.

 On her first business trip, Peggy looks out of her motel room window and sees two dogs mating.
 She is taken aback at first, but then gets into bed with a glass of wine and her work and smiles.
 At home, Pete sits in the dark with headphones on, eyes closed.
 Roger stands naked on a chair facing the hotel window, arms outstretched anticipating his LSD to hit.
 A blonde approaches Don at the bar, tells him her girlfriend (a brunette) is interested, and asks if he is alone.
 He turns and looks at her.